leosdad/ft-slot-machine/README.md

 ![Hypervisual Century](docs/century.png)

-There are several reference images, diagrams and spreadsheets in the [docs](/docs) folder.
+There are various reference images, diagrams and spreadsheets in the [docs](/docs) folder.

 ## Mechanics